dbt-labs/docs.getdbt.com/website/blog/2022-09-28-analyst-to-ae.md

 ![The in series development workflow](/img/blog/2022-09-28-analyst-to-ae/old_workflow.png)

-The first step is that your Analyst will start researching the stakeholder’s request and will try to boil it down to a high impact question that will drive the business.
+The first step is that your Analyst will start researching the stakeholder’s request and will try to boil it down to a high-impact question that will drive the business.
 What do they really want to know?
 For example, your stakeholder might come to you with the following:

 ***“We need to be able to track usage of our product, and we’d like to have some data around Active Users.”***